dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/dbt-artifacts.md

 ## Where are artifacts produced?

-By default, artifacts are written to the `/target` directory of your dbt project, and this location is configurable via the [`target-path`](/reference/project-configs/target-path#configuration).
+By default, artifacts are written to the `/target` directory of your dbt project.
+You can configure the location using the [`target-path`](/reference/project-configs/target-path#configuration).

 ## Common metadata